 The head of our franchise practice group, Partner Jacob Ørskov Rasmussen, has contributed to a number of international publications on franchising, including "Getting the Deal Through - Franchise 2015", The Franchise Law Review (Edition 1-9) and The Legal 500: Franchise & Licensing Country Comparative Guide (2019, 2020, 2021, 2022).

 In addition, Jacob Ørskov Rasmussen has been designated as country expert regarding franchising in Denmark by the International Distribution Institute (idiproject.com).
 Jacob Ørskov Rasmussen is also a member of ABA's (American Bar Association) Forum on Franchising.

-Whos's Who Legal Franchise listed Jacob Ørskov Rasmussen as a "Global Leader" in 2021.
+Whos's Who Legal Franchise has for several years listed Jacob Ørskov Rasmussen as a "Leading Franchise Lawyer".